4.1/5 RatingFree

 Example workflows

-• Ad and social creative: Use best-image or best-video collections (e.g. Qwen layered, Z-Image turbo, WAN 2.2 animate, Vidu Q3) from the web UI or API to generate variations; pipe outputs into your ad platform or CMS via your own middleware.
+• Ads / social — Pull from best-image or best-video collections (Qwen layered, Z-Image turbo, WAN 2.2 animate, Vidu Q3) via UI or API; feed assets into your ad platform or CMS through your own glue.

-• N8N automation: Trigger image or video generation from other events (e.g. new brief, form submit) and send results to storage, Slack, or another tool.
+• N8N — Fire gens off events (new brief, form submit) and push results to storage, Slack, whatever.

-WaveSpeed AI uses pay-per-use pricing with no mandatory monthly fee.
-You pay per image, per video second (or per video), per token for language models, or per second for serverless GPU, depending on the product.
-Pricing may vary by resolution, duration, and complexity; the following is indicative as of 2026—confirm current rates at wavespeed.ai/pricing.
+Pay-per-use — No mandatory monthly fee.
+You pay per image, per video second (or per video), per token for LLMs, or per second on serverless GPU, depending on the product.

 Language models